 Start the conversation

-Find tools to help you measure the signs and symptoms of excessive daytime sleepiness (EDS) or cataplexy in narcolepsy, as well as guides for talking with your doctor.
+Find resources to help you recognize the symptoms of excessive daytime sleepiness (EDS) or cataplexy in narcolepsy, as well as guides for talking with your doctor.

 Design your discussion

-Use this guide to reflect on your needs when it comes to managing your excessive daytime sleepiness (EDS) or cataplexy in narcolepsy to discuss with your healthcare provider.Download now
+Use this guide to reflect on your needs when it comes to managing your EDS or cataplexy in narcolepsy so you can discuss them with your healthcare provider.Download now

 Prepare for a virtual